kohler/hotcrp/devel/apidoc/documents.md

 Upload large files to HotCRP for later use.

 Servers limit how much data they will accept in a single request.
-The upload API allows larger files to be sent in multiple requests; later requests can refer to the uploaded file using an *upload token*.
+The upload API uploads larger files over multiple requests.
+When an upload is complete, later requests can refer to that file using an *upload token*.

 The lifecycle of an upload is as follows.